GET ORDAINED

 In almost all states and US territories, the youngest age at which someone can marry without parental or judicial consent is 18 years old.
 Exceptions to this include Puerto Rico and Mississippi, where an individual must be 21 years old to wed without approval from a parent; Nebraska, where the age of majority is 19; and in Maryland, where no guardian’s consent is needed if a minor is pregnant.

-Most states have special provisions in place for underage marriages, such as a minimum age requirement (usually between 14 and 16 years old), a premarital education course, a one-on-one interview with an appointed official, or the written approval of a parent, guardian, or judge.
-A few states allow no exceptions for minors.
+Most states have special rules for underage marriages.
+These include a minimum age requirement (usually between 14 and 17 years old); a premarital education course; a one-on-one interview with an appointed official; or the written approval of a parent, guardian, or judge.

-Minors between the ages of 16 and 18 years old can marry with permission from a parent or guardian.
+Minors as young as 16 years old can marry with permission from a parent or guardian.
 Parental consent is given with a signed and notarized affidavit filed with the probate court. (§ 30-1-5)

-Minors between the ages of 16 and 18 years old can marry with approval from a superior court judge if the marriage is in the best interest of the minor, the other party is not more than 3 years older than the minor, and the minor's parent/s or guardian has given consent (if fit to do so). (§ 25.05.171)
+Minors as young as 16 years old can marry with approval from a superior court judge if these conditions are met: the marriage is in the best interest of the minor; the other party is not more than 3 years older than the minor; and the minor's parent/s or guardian has given consent (if fit to do so). (§ 25.05.171)

 Both parties must be 18 years old or older to marry; no exception for minors. (§ 42.0101)

-Minors between the ages of 16 and 18 years old can marry if they’re legally emancipated or have parental consent, as long as their intended spouse is not more than 3 years their senior. (§ 25-102) First cousins can marry if both are at least 65 years old, or in some cases with approval from a superior court judge with proof that one of the cousins is unable to reproduce. (§ 25-101)
+Minors as young as 16 years old can marry if they’re legally emancipated or have parental consent, as long as their intended spouse is not more than 3 years their senior. (§ 25-102)

 Minors who are 17 years old can marry with proof of parental or guardian consent, including a signed and notarized affidavit, and an additional 5 day waiting period. (§ 9-11-102)